 In some cases, if you have a limited resource for creating content, I would recommend focusing on guest blogging over your own company blog – especially if you have a relatively small reach.
 Although regular blogging has many advantages for your website and business overall, sometimes for short term gains a guest post can have more impact.

 However, randomly contributing guest posts to anyone who asks is not the best way to go about it.
 You need to have a tactical approach to guest blogging, weighing up exactly what it will do for you and your business.
 The key factors are:

-Reach: will your guest post be seen by lots of people?
+Will your guest post be seen by lots of people?
 One way to get an idea of how much exposure you are likely to get is to look at the website’s social media accounts.
 If they have lots of followers and a proactive approach to promoting blog posts, it could be a good opportunity.
 However, sometimes you can overlook the potential size of an audience and gain more from a highly targeted niche audience, especially if your business is not focused on volume of sales but on high value sales.

-Target audience: reach isn’t everything, especially if their target audience is not right for you and your business.
+Reach isn’t everything, especially if their target audience is not right for you and your business.
 If you want to raise awareness with 18-30 year olds, you’re not going to do it on a website focussed on retirement properties!
 So make sure their target audience is aligned with your business objectives.

-Reputation: another factor has to be the impact on your business’ reputation.
+Another factor has to be the impact on your business’ reputation.
 Do you want to be associated with the company or organisation whose blog it is?
 Conversely, a guest post can boost your reputation by association, giving you additional kudos as a result.